 elcome to the world's most exclusive magazine.
-Billionaire Magazine welcomes you to the world of Summer Yachting holidays,
+Billionaire Magazine welcomes you to the wonderful world of automotive fun.

 Often called "the Oracle of Omaha", Buffett is Chairman of Berkshire Hathaway and arguably the greatest investor of all time.
 His wealth fluctuates with the performance of the market but in 2008 his net worth was once estimated at $62 billion.

 Buffett is a value investor.
 His company Berkshire Hathaway is basically a holding company for his investments.
 Major holdings he has had at some point include Geico, NetJets, Proctor and Gamble, Coca-Cola, American Express and Gillette.
 Critics predicted an end to his success when his conservative investing style meant missing out on the dotcom bull market.
 Of course, he had the last laugh after the dotcom crash because, once again, Buffett's time tested strategy proved successful.

 At only six years old, Buffett purchased 6-packs of Coca Cola from his grandfather's grocery store for twenty five cents and resold each of the bottles for a nickel, pocketing a five cent profit.
 While other children his age were playing hopscotch and jacks, Warren was making money.

 Five years later, Buffett took his step into the world of high finance.
 At eleven years old, he purchased three shares of Cities Service Preferred at $38 per share for both himself and his older sister, Doris.
 Shortly after buying the stock, it fell to just over $27 per share.
 A frightened but resilient Warren held his shares until they rebounded to $40.
 He promptly sold them - a mistake he would soon come to regret.
 Cities Service shot up to $200.
 The experience taught him one of the basic lessons of investing: patience is a virtue.